Naval Training Center San Diego: Unique features

 The base still houses a "non-ship", the USS Recruit, a landlocked two-thirds model of a warship – a concrete structure built right into the ground.
-Built in 1949 and commissioned as a regular ship at that time, she was used to teach shipboard procedures to recruits.
-She was decommissioned in 1967 but continued to serve as a training facility.
-In 1982 she was reconfigured from a model destroyer escort to a model guided missile frigate.
+Built in 1949 and commissioned as a regular ship at that time, it was used to teach shipboard procedures to recruits.
+It was decommissioned in 1967 but continued to serve as a training facility.
+In 1982 it was reconfigured from a model destroyer escort to a model guided missile frigate.
 The Recruit, affectionately nicknamed the USS Neversail, is now unoccupied and is on the grounds of Liberty Station.
-She has been proposed as a maritime museum, but there is currently no definite plan for her future.
+It has been proposed as a maritime museum, but there is currently no definite plan for its future.

 At the northern end of the base there is a 9-hole golf course, the Loma Club.
 Previously, it was known as the Sail Ho Golf Course.
 It was built in the 1920s as a recreational facility for the base.
 It is now privately operated and open to the public.
 Sam Snead managed the course as a recreation officer during his stint in the navy.
 An unusual feature of the golf course is an unobtrusive pair of graves between two fairways, where a former commander and his wife are buried.